TomasHubelbauer/agendum/README.md

 - [ ] Fix mobile task label with multiple lines overlapping into the content (by ditching `details` and keeping state in item)
 - [ ] Fix service worker offline serving not working in Firefox & Safari - web worker says `fetch` timed out
 - [ ] Fix TypeScript pipeline errors
+- [ ] Fix Puppeteer not dropping screenshots in CI